 September 7, 2014 – Sunday – Austria to Venice, Italy

-The Hotel Serenissima is located just four blocks from St. Marks Square, and not much further to the Rialto Bridge area.
+The Hotel Serenissima is located just four blocks from St. Marks Square, and it’s not much further to the Rialto Bridge area.
 My room is the tiniest hotel room I have ever stayed in, however it has a bathroom and a single bed, and is comfortable and quiet, since it faces the inner courtyard instead of the street.

 We don’t have much time, but I manage to get cleaned up before we go out for a group dinner at Trattoria alla Madonna.
 The food and service is very good.
 The dinner includes salad, main course, wine, dessert, and some entertainment from a trio that wandered in from the street.
 They made out like bandits from all the tips our group gave them!